sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/assume-role-configuration.rst

     ]
   }

-6. Now, the policy ''fire-insight-policy'' needs to be attached to the ''EMR_EC2_DefaultRole'' role, added for EMR resources, so that it gets access to the above role while submitting the job on ''EMR Cluster or EMR Livy''.
+* 6. Now, the policy ''fire-insight-policy'' needs to be attached to the ''EMR_EC2_DefaultRole'' role.
+It can be added for EMR resources, so that it gets access to the above role while submitting the job on ''EMR Cluster or EMR Livy''.

 .. note:: Make sure to change ARN value to an exact value.